MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-backup-and-recovery.md

 [Kasten](https://www.kasten.io/) is a commercial product, which provides operations teams with an easy-to-use and secure system for backup and recovery of Kubernetes applications.
 It's available in both a free version, with limited functionality and no support, and a paid version that includes more features and customer support.

-Deployed as a Kubernetes operator within the cluster, Kasten provides a comprehensive backup solution.
+When Kasten is deployed as a Kubernetes operator within the cluster, it provides a comprehensive backup solution.
 It offers a management dashboard for centralized control and visibility.
 With Kasten, users can benefit from incremental and application-aware backups, enabling efficient data protection.
-Additionally, Kasten offers disaster recovery capabilities, including automated failover and failback, as well as features for data migration and ensuring security.
+Additionally, Kasten offers disaster recovery capabilities.
+These capabilities include automated failover and failback, and features for data migration and ensuring security.

 For further details on Kasten's feature set, you can refer to their [documentation](https://docs.kasten.io/latest/index.html).
 To learn how to effectively use Kasten with AKS clusters, see [Installing K10 on Azure](https://docs.kasten.io/latest/install/azure/azure.html).